-Dr Guthrie is the former Managing Director and CEO of Toro Energy Limited (2013 to 2016), VP Sustainable Development at Woodside Energy, Chair of the Minerals Council of Australia, and non-executive Director of Vimy Resources Limited, and is currently Deputy Chair of the WACA, a non-executive Director of the Australian Broadcasting Corporation and Tronox Holdings PLC (since 2019), Lynas Rare Earths Ltd (since 2020) and Cricket Australia (since 2021), a Lead Independent Director of Adelaide Brighton Limited, and Pro-Chancellor of Curtin University, member of the Australia-India Council and member of the Vocational Education and Training Expert Skills Panel.
+Dr Guthrie is the former Managing Director and CEO of Toro Energy Limited (2013 to 2016), VP Sustainable Development at Woodside Energy, Chair of the Minerals Council of Australia, and non-executive Director of Vimy Resources Limited.
+She is currently a non-executive Director of the Australian Broadcasting Corporation (since 2017), Tronox Holdings PLC (since 2019), Lynas Rare Earths Ltd (since 2020) and Cricket Australia (since 2021), a Lead Independent Director of Adelaide Brighton Limited (since 2018), Pro-Chancellor of Curtin University, member of the Australia-India Council and member of the Vocational Education and Training Expert Skills Panel.

 Mr Hearl is an independent non-executive Director.
-He joined the Board on 10 May 2016 and is Chair of the Environment, Health, Safety and Sustainability Committee and a member of the People, Remuneration & Culture Committee and the Nomination Committee; having earlier served on Santos’ Audit and Risk Committee.
+He joined the Board on 10 May 2016 and is Chair of the Environment, Health, Safety and Sustainability Committee and a member of the People, Remuneration and Culture Committee and the Nomination Committee; having earlier served on Santos’ Audit and Risk Committee.

 During an 18-year career in the oil industry with Exxon in Australia and the USA, he held a variety of senior marketing, operations, logistics and strategic planning positions.
 Mr Hearl joined YUM Brands (formerly PepsiCo) as KFC Australia’s Director of Operations in 1991 and subsequently had several senior international leadership roles as well as being President of Pizza Hut USA, before assuming the global role of YUM Brands’ Chief Operating and Development Officer in 2006, based in Dallas, Texas and Louisville, Kentucky, and from where he retired in 2008.

-He is currently a non-executive Director of Australia’s largest telecommunications company, Telstra Ltd (since 2014), and chairs its Remuneration Committee.
-In December 2019, he was announced as the Chairman-elect of the planned IPO of Woolworths’ Endeavour Group Ltd (since 2019), and Trustee of the Stepping Stone Foundation, a Sydney-based NFP (since 2020), and member of its Investment Committee (since 2018).
+Mr Hearl is currently a non-executive Director of Australia’s largest telecommunications company, Telstra Ltd (since 2014), and chairs its Remuneration Committee.
+He is the Chairman-elect of the planned IPO of Woolworths’ Endeavour Group Ltd (since 2019), and Trustee of the Stepping Stone Foundation, a Sydney-based NFP (since 2020), and member of its Investment Committee (since 2018).

 Mr Hearl is the former Chair of Woolworth Petrol Pty Ltd and former non-executive Director of the Australian listed global wine company, Treasury Wine Estates (2012 to 2017), where he chaired the Remuneration Committee and served on the Audit and Risk Committee.
 He was also a non-executive Director of Goodman Fielder Ltd from 2010 until that company was sold to overseas interests in 2015.

 BS (Chemical Engineering), MBA

 Ms McArdle is an independent non-executive Director.
 She joined the Board on 23 October 2019 and is a member of the Audit and Risk Committee and the Environment, Health, Safety and Sustainability Committee.

 Ms McArdle has more than 30 years’ experience in the global oil and gas industry.
 She most recently spent 13 years with Apache Corporation in the United States, where she held roles including Executive Officer, Senior Vice President of Global Gas Monetization, President of Kitimat LNG CO, and Vice President, Worldwide Oil and Gas Marketing.

-Prior to joining Apache, she worked with Aquila Energy for nine years in the United States and United Kingdom, in senior leadership positions with responsibilities across trading, mergers and acquisitions and e-commerce.
+Prior to joining Apache, she worked with Aquila Energy for nine years in the United States in senior leadership positions and in the United Kingdom, with P&L responsibilities across trading, mergers and acquisitions and e-commerce.

 Ms McArdle is also the Founder, CEO and President of Apex Strategies, a global consultancy business providing advisory services to companies engaged in midstream and downstream operations within the energy industry.

-She is currently a member of the University of Nebraska’s College of Engineering Advisory Board (since 2017) and a non-executive Director of Antero Midstream Corp (since 2020) and committee member of TruMarx Data Partners’ LNG Advisory Committee (since 2020).
+She is currently a member of the University of Nebraska’s College of Engineering Advisory Board (since 2017), a non-executive Director of Antero Midstream Corp (since 2020) and committee member of TruMarx Data Partners’ LNG Advisory Committee (since 2020).